Sharp Coder is reader-supported, meaning when you buy through links on our site, we may earn an affiliate commission.

 Conclusion

-Hopefully, this tutorial has helped in learning how to create a spotlight flashlight effect in Unity.
+Hopefully, this tutorial has helped to learn how to create a spotlight flashlight effect in Unity.
 It can be further enhanced by adding additional features like light flickering or adjusting the spotlight cone angle based on the player's input.